SERA CHAIrpersON - Anita Thomas

 • Ecological monitoring (mostly birds, frogs and vegetation)

-Damien conducts training sessions and lectures on ecology and related subjects for universities, industry, and community groups.
-Damien has been on numerous scientific advisory groups including ‘Growling Grass Frog Technical Advisory Group’ and ‘Western Grassland Reserve Technical Advisory Group’.
-Outside of Australia Damien has worked on ecological restoration projects in Inner Mongolia and Timor Leste.
+Damien conducts training sessions and lectures on ecology and related subjects for universities, industry, and community groups and has been on numerous scientific advisory groups including ‘Growling Grass Frog Technical Advisory Group’ and ‘Western Grassland Reserve Technical Advisory Group’.
+Outside of Australia, Damien has worked on ecological restoration projects in Inner Mongolia and Timor Leste.

 GENERAL BOARD MEMBER - Preeti Castle